odkr/properset.lua/README.md

 Scherphof, Baidakou and the Wiki adapt and expand upon Ierusalimschy's approach.
 Consequently, `set` and `OrderedSet` share this problem.

-Unfortunately, solving this problem means that elements have to be compared, so `properset` is slower than those approaches.
+Unfortunately, solving this problem means that elements have to be compared one by one, so `properset` is slower than those approaches.

-Moreover, `set` and `OrderSet` both sport spartan, undocumented interfaces.
+Furthermore, `set` and `OrderSet` both sport spartan, undocumented interfaces.
-Scherphof also follows Ierusalimschy in overloading the `/` and `*` operators for set operations, but neither of those symbols carries the meaning he assigns to them, which makes the interface counter-intuitive and the resulting code hard to read.
+Scherphof even follows Ierusalimschy in overloading the `/` and `*` operators for set operations, but neither of those symbols are associated with the operations he assigns to them in set theory; hence, the interface is counter-intuitive and the resulting code hard to read.

 `properset` aims to have a rich, but sane interface.

 Documentation